hackle/blog-rust/raw/accidentally-coupled.md

 Little did we know, our service is accidentally coupled to `user-profile-service` by events.
 We still get errors, just not right away!

+## Not all couplings are equal: locks, keys and phone cases

+Coupling is identified when two things must change together, such as a pair of lock and key.
+Changing the lock without also changing the key, or changing the key without also changing the lock, can lead to people getting locked out.
+This can be a stressful situation for the rightful users, but may also be used for the benefit of security: a house owner may change a lock to intentionally lock out unwelcomed visitors.
+This tells us "coupling" is not always a bad thing, contrary to popular belief in software engineering, which seems to have a worship for "decoupling".
+But why so?

+In software engineering terms, one may interprete the key-lock relationship creatively (in fact, ambiguously).
+Sure, the key is coupled to the lock and vice versa, but only to the extent of the expected shapes (springs, tumblers and what not); but one is free to make ("implement") the key in whatever material they choose: metal, bronze, or gold; one may also make a cute flower-shaped bow (where we hold to turn the key).
+The options are limitless.
+Look, this is "loose" coupling!

+That indeed, is a form of "loose" coupling, but the question to ask is: how useful is such "loose" coupling?
+For the analogy of keys, not very much.
+Most people may get copies made for a key once in a blue moon, but I doubt anyone gets super creative with the copies, so it might be more helpful to treat the key(s) and the lock always together, not separately.

+However, for mobiles phones and phone cases, oh, loose coupling is very useful!
+The vast majority of phone cases are made separately from the phones, and many people are very picky with the choice of phone cases.
+So, it's essential to be able to alter the material, shapes and features of a phone cases separately; the requirement to fit the shape of the phone is important, but may not be the deciding factor for a purchase.

+Not all loose couplings are born equal.